nothingness

 But now an easier example to start with that illustrates our topic very well, is how Western painting and Chinese painting deal with one similar topic, e.g. the reflecting light on the

 waves in the sea.
 Imagine for a moment, thinking back to a walk by the sea or in the harbor with the approaching sunset.
-A light breeze comes up and the weaker sunlight is reflected on the many small waves and creates a flicker and sparkle due to the moving waves.
+A light breeze comes up and small waves reflect the weaker sunlight and create a flicker and sparkle due to the moving waves.

 With Monet it looks like this: He applied what the reflected light represents with a brush and paint, i.e. added it.

-But if we look at this Chinese example, it is the emptiness, the spots that have not been painted, which represents the light and creates this flickering.
+But if we look at this Chinese example, it is the emptiness, the white spots, which represent the light and creates this flickering.
 These are 2 completely different approaches.
-In the second case, the reflection of light was created by emptiness, nothing.
+In this second example, the emptiness, the nothing reflect and create light.
 “To exist by not being non-existing”.

 So in these 2 examples, the koan and the paintings, we got to know different nuances or completely different forms of appearance of NOTHING.

 The concept of empty space is a philosophical concept, it is synonymous with emptiness or nothing.
 Daoism advocates the extension of the boundaries of empty space and the preservation of extreme silence.
-(Lao Zi 16) Laozi further claims that only the way of Dao accumulates space …… and that the empty space is understood as the beginning of myriad things.
-Therefore it can be understood as the basis of Daoist philosophy.
+(Lao Zi 16) Laozi further claims that only the way of Dao accumulates space …… And that the empty space is the beginning of myriad things.
+That’s why this concept is one of the cornerstones of Daoist philosophy.
 Now is the time to dedicate ourselves to this Dao phenomenon in Chinese painting.
 It comes from the Daoist painter par excellence, Zhu Da (Ba Da Shan Ren) [3], and the Chan painter par excellence Liang Kai.
 [4]

 At first glance, both paintings look simple.
 We all probably see the same thing, namely the representation of a branch of flowers in a vase or vase-like vessel.
 It gets interesting if we look closely at the vase.
 Apart from the fact that it is more of a hint than a detailed object, as we would expect in European painting, Ba Da moved it so much into the visual focus that we can not help but initially see NOTHING within the boundary lines bump.
 Besides: the biggest part of the painting is “empty”.
 And what does Liang Kai?
 Basically the same.
 We remember how lavishly Western painters painted clothes during this period, from intricate folds to detailed fabric decorations.

-Chan (Zen) Buddhism [6] also emphasizes that “what is form is emptiness, what is emptiness is form” (quotation from the Paramita Hridaya Sutra, basically a quotation by Laozi ).
+Chan (Zen) Buddhism [6] also emphasizes that “what is form is emptiness, what is emptiness is form”.
+(A quotation from the Paramita Hridaya Sutra, basically a quotation by Laozi ).
 In the Chinese theories of painting (appropriately taken from Laozi’s Dao De Jing) it says: “Pay attention to black, but adore white“.
 So what has not been shown, we should pay more attention to.
 Elsewhere it says: Filling the empty space (NOTHING) with meaning, shows the master’s ability.

-For the painter, the empty space is usually more difficult to handle than the fixed one, since he has to convey information through omission, i.e. through lack.
+For the painter, the empty space is usually more difficult to handle than the fixed one.
+He has to convey information through omission, i.e. through lack.
 And the viewer has to be careful not to stick to the black, to the obvious, and even to use this black, if necessary, to understand what goes beyond the painting.
-The last example for now, again by Zhu Da, clearly shows us how important it is for a painter to give meaning to the void.
+The last example for now, again is by Zhu Da.
+It clearly shows us how important it is for a painter to give meaning to the void.

 The picture, painted in the 17th century, does not look antiquated, in fact, it could just as well find its place in an exhibition of modern art.